October 11, 2021

 I would like to be able to use etched glass in my doors, windows, or cabinets but I cannot find an etched glass material in the library.
 Is there a way to make my own?

 Creating an etched glass material is easy with Chief Architect's material tools.
-In this article we will show you how to create a material for both Camera and Ray Trace views.
+In this article, we will show you how to customize an existing material located in the Chief Architect Core Catalogs.

-- Give the material a descriptive Material Name.
+- Provide a Material Name.

-- Switch to the Properties panel:
+- On the Properties panel:

 - Set the Material Class to Transparent.